travelgateX/go-jwt-tools/README.md

 # go-jwt-tools

-Golang authorization http middleware for Authorization headers and a
+Golang authorization http middleware for Authorization headers

 These are the important features on this package: